AlexBethel/drim/README.md

 Syntactically, the language primarily resembles a mixture between standard ML and Rust; the language always ignores whitespace.

+Drim is licensed under the GNU General Public License, version 3 or later.
+See the `LICENSE` file for details.

 ## Example

 ```